noelpat/noelpat.github.io/Filtering-commands-from-cowrie-logs.md

-# Filtering results from cowrie log files
+# Filtering commands from cowrie log files

 After reviewing cowrie json logs myself, I wanted to create and share another way to analyze cowrie json logs with a Python script at the command line.